mantis8/IT8951/documentation/IT8951/enableParameterPack.md

 Status enableParameterPack();
 ```

 Enables the IT8951 to accept a continuation of parameters.
-To ensure correct behavior, this function should always be called immediately after the instantiation or a [reset](reset.md).
+To ensure correct behavior, this function should always be called immediately after instantiation or a [reset](reset.md).
 Calls to other member functions before this might fail otherwise.

 ## Parameters